 KCNQ1 (Potassium Voltage-Gated Channel Subfamily Q Member 1) is a Protein Coding gene.
-Diseases associated with KCNQ1 include long qt syndrome 1 and short qt syndrome 2.
-Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
-GO annotations related to this gene include calmodulin binding and ion channel binding.
-An important paralog of this gene is KCNQ4.
+Diseases associated with KCNQ1 include Long Qt Syndrome 1 and Jervell And Lange-Nielsen Syndrome 1.
+Among its related pathways are Cardiac conduction and Insulin receptor recycling.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and ion channel binding.
+An important paralog of this gene is KCNQ5.

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.